Death and state funeral of Elizabeth II: Reactions

 Politicians throughout the Commonwealth paid tribute to the Queen, praising her long public service.
 Motions of condolences were also passed in the legislatures of Australia, Canada, New Zealand, and Sri Lanka.
 A resolution of condolence was also passed in the Senate of the Philippines, which was later handed over to the British ambassador.
 Other political figures in the rest of the world also offered their condolences and tributes, as did members of royal families, religious leaders and other public figures.

 A service of prayer and mourning was held at St Paul's Cathedral at 18:00 on 9 September, attended by senior politicians and 2,000 members of the public.
 The ceremony marked the first official rendition of "God Save the King" under Charles's reign.

 Many organisations paid their respects, and some suspended operations or cancelled events.
-The BBC, ITV, S4C, Channel 4 and Channel 5 interrupted television programming to cover the news, while print media dedicated entire front covers in tribute.
+The BBC, ITV, S4C, Channel 4 and Channel 5 suspended television programming to cover the news, while print media dedicated entire front covers in tribute.
 Sporting events which went ahead observed minutes of silence.